ghankerson/origins-conscioussness/intro.md

 wiser and more conscious of the complexes and archetypes that influence us in our actions.

+Akin to geological layers these stages are not cleanly separated: they blend together.
+Pieces of an earlier stage can be found three stags later and vice versa.
+The uroboros of the first stage changes in each stages but manages to  stick around for quite awhile and never really leaves completely.

 In each of these stages we see the position of the individual (ego) in relation to the symbolic feminine and masculine.
 What do we mean by the symbolic masculine and feminine?